ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 The biggest challenge by far was the Stack Map.
 I almost gave up because of this.
 Basically JVM bytecode must have an attribute called a 'Stack Map Table'.
 This is so when you jump to a location such as in a while loop the Java Runtime will know what variables have already been defined at that point in the code.
 Now if you don't have a Stack Map your code can technically run using the `-noverify` flag although you will get a warning message that this flag will be removed in a future version of Java.
 Presumably the Stack Map is for optimization purposes only.

 This was so challenging because the [documentation](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.4) on the Stack Map Table is so confusing.
-And it's organized in a different way from the rest of the Java code.
+And it's organized in a different way compared to the JVM instructions.
 But eventually after sleeping on it I figured it out.
 The Stack Map doesn't contain all the information in a single entry.
 It contains information relative to the last stack map entry.
 Sort of like predicted frames (P-frames) in videos.

 Apart from this I didn't have many problems.
 Mostly due to the various tools for analyzing JVM bytecode and documentation.